ScandiumSG/gqlBackend/README.md

 dotnet run
 ```

-The server will then be available on the url
+The server will then be available at the address: `localhost:5000/graphql`

-`localhost:5000/graphql`
-the specific port might change depending on your machine.
+The specific port might change depending on your machine.

 ## Data
 The data is not connected to anything at the moment, its just 3 movies with 3 actors to test out queries.